deibhaid/lTerm2/README.md

 # lTerm2

-Linux-first continuation of the iTerm2 project.
+Linux-first continuation of the upstream macOS terminal project.
 This repo starts empty and only includes components that have been evaluated or rebuilt for Linux:

 - `core/` – platform-neutral terminal engine (Meson project that produces